yvinap/py-design-patterns/README.md

 # Design Patterns - Bridge vs Adapter
-This repository shows the use of Bridge and Adapter Design Patterns.
-The application is a module of the surveillance system which deals with management of device objects.
-The module supports creation, update, deletion and listing of device objects.
-In order to run the application, clone the repository and run the application from the root directory.
-The application starts the API server.
-APIs can be called from command line using curl command or from postman.
+This repository demonstrates the usage of Bridge and Adapter Design Patterns within a surveillance system module that manages device objects.
+The module supports creating, updating, deleting, and listing device objects.
+To run the application, clone the repository and execute it from the root directory.
+This will start the API server.
+APIs can be accessed via the command line using the curl command or through Postman.
 Here is sample GET request:
 http://127.0.0.1:5000/api/devices